vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

-## alertRulesFilename
+## alertRulesOutput
 The alert rules report output filename.
+If the file ends with .log extension, a detailed log will be generated, otherwise a JSON report will be generated.

 *Type*: `string`